EUCAIM/k8s-deploy-node/dataset-service/README.md

  - and assign all the roles of the client 'dataset-service'.
 Now change to "Mappers" tab, "Configure a new mapper", type "Audience":
  - Name: `aud dataset-service`
- - Included Client Audience: empty (we use the custom field below because that includes a strange uid instead of the client id)
- - Included Custom Audience: `dataset-service`
+ - Included Client Audience: select `dataset-service`
  - Add to access token: true
 That last configuration is required because keycloak does not include the `aud` claim if the user have not any client role assigned.

+Finally the new roles created for the "dataset-service" client should be associated to the Realm roles...
+ - cloud-services-and-security-management: all
+ - dataset-administrator: admin_datasets
+ - data-scientists: use_datasets

 ### Tracer access
 Set the URL of Tracer service in `2-dataset-service.private.yaml` --> env `DATASET_SERVICE_CONFIG` --> `tracer` --> `url`.